 Hala Pinocchio Table Lamps

-Materials: Brass, iron.
-Aluminium perforated with stars lampshade.
+Materials: Brass and iron rods and parts.
+Aluminium conical lampshade perforated with stars, white painted on the inside.
 Made with Bakelite sockets, plastic sockets and porcelain and brass sockets over the years.

 Height: 30 cm / 11.81” – adjustable